mvrp21/MarkdownToWebsite/README.md

 ## Customization

 - **Configuration**: There a few options to play around with.
-They are all documented in the `config.example.yaml` file.
+They are all documented in the `config.json` file (json does not have comments, I'll redo it later).
 - **Styling**: Modify the CSS files in the `static/css` directory to customize the appearance of your website.
 - **Templating**: Adjust the HTML templates in the `templates` directory to customize the structure of your pages.

 ## Dependencies

+- [Jinja2](https://jinja.palletsprojects.com/): Used for HTML templating.
 - [Markdown2](https://github.com/trentm/python-markdown2): The actual markdown compiler.
-- [Jinja2](https://jinja.palletsprojects.com/): Used for HTML templating.
 - [Pygments](https://pygments.org/): Provides syntax highlighting for code snippets.

 ## License